Oracle Coordinate System Support

 When writing to Oracle with FME, there are three ways to set the coordinate system on the data.

-1. The simplest method is to set an FME coordinate system on the reader, if one does not already exist.
-Most data sources you encounter in FME are likely to have a coordinate system set on them by the readers and so will need no modification.
+This is the simplest method.
+Most data sources you encounter in FME are likely to have a coordinate system set on them by the readers, so they will need no modification.
 If the source data has no coordinate system defined on it, you can supply one by setting the coordinate system override on the reader.

 Then, when writing, FME is able to map most of its coordinate systems to an Oracle SRID.
 However, there is currently no warning if the coordinate system cannot be mapped to an SRID.

-3. You can also set the SRID on a per-feature basis, by setting the attribute oracle_srid to the desired SRID (e.g. create it with an AttributeManager transformer).
+Set the attribute oracle_srid to the desired SRID (e.g., create it with an AttributeManager transformer).
 This setting will override the SRID set on the feature type.

 Reading from Oracle